projectara/greybus-spec/source/special.rst

 The Greybus SVC Protocol Route Destroy Operation allows the AP Module to request a route be torn down for |unipro| traffic between two Interfaces.

+While handling this Operation, the SVC may tear down a previously created *route* within the Frame.
+This is a sufficient condition for preventing subsequent |unipro| Messages from being exchanged between the UniPorts attached to the Interface Blocks identified by the request; however, additional Operations are required to completely release resources acquired during Greybus Connection establishment, as described in :ref:`lifecycles_connection_management`.

 Greybus SVC Route Destroy Request
 """""""""""""""""""""""""""""""""